Using Transferable Skills to Move to a New Industry

 Rebranding Yourself in a New Industry

-We are branded in two ways in our career, by our business skills, and by our industry knowledge.
+We are branded in two ways in our careers, by our business skills, and by our industry knowledge.
 In most cases, companies put a value on industry knowledge over the right skills.
 When you are making a move to a new industry you have to demonstrate both.

 You will have to do this by demonstrating industry expertise when you have none.